johnpapa/angular-ngrx-data/docs/entity-metadata.md

 };
 ```

->TODO: explain how to tell ngrx-data about this
 ## Register metadata

+You must register the metadata with the _ngrx-data_ `EntityDefinitionService`.

-The easy way to register metadata is to define one `EntityMetadataMap` for the entire application and specify it in the one place where you initialize the _ngrx-data_ library:
+The easiest way to register metadata is to define a single `EntityMetadataMap` for the entire application and specify it in the one place where you initialize the _ngrx-data_ library:

 ```javascript
     NgrxDataModule.forRoot({